-MARRIAGE COUNSELING (MARRIAGE THERAPY) COUPLES COUNSELING (COUPLES THERAPY) INDIVIDUAL THERAPY OR THERAPY IN LAS VEGAS AND HENDERSON, NV (TELE-THERAPY FOR CLIENTS IN OHIO and CALIFORNIA, ALSO).
+MARRIAGE COUNSELING (MARRIAGE THERAPY) COUPLES COUNSELING (COUPLES THERAPY) AND INDIVIDUAL THERAPY IN LAS VEGAS, NEVADA (TELE-THERAPY/VIDEO THERAPY) FOR CLIENTS IN NEVADA, OHIO and CALIFORNIA, ALSO).
 PLEASE INQUIRE AT [email protected]

 I am very passionate about what I do.
 I thoroughly enjoy facilitating challenging and interactive solution-focused, “modern-day therapy”, to further personal insight, responsibility and empowerment.
 Although I believe that the past (which we will definitely delve into frequently during the process) is instrumental in making sense of “how we got to where we are now”, A lot of my focus is about exploring what your life looks like today, helping you figure out where you want to go in the future, and determining what steps will be necessary to quickly get you on your way to your “desired life”.